Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 ### Compatible motors

-**NEMA17** All nema 17 motors with an exposed rear shaft no more than 3.5mm below the pack of the motor should be compatible.
-If the exposed rear shaft projects from the back of the motor then a mounting solution that holds the sensor ~1mm fromm the magnet mounted on the shaft will be required.
+**NEMA17:** All NEMA17 motors with an exposed rear shaft no more than 3.5mm below the pack of the motor should be compatible.
+If the exposed rear shaft projects from the back of the motor then a mounting solution that holds the sensor ~1mm from the magnet mounted on the shaft will be required.

-**NEMA23 and other sizes** An adaptor plate/mounting system would be required to use the Duet3 Magnetic encoder with other motors.
+**NEMA23 and other sizes:** An adaptor plate/mounting system would be required to use the Duet3 Magnetic encoder with other motors.

 ## Dimensions